kvidita/til/index.md

   7. process.stdin.cursorTo  :- used to place the cursor in the screen where you want
   8. process.stdout.clearScreenDown()  :- used to clear the screen below the cursor's last position
   9. "a" in obj (checks presense of a key called "a" in object obj)

+## TODAY'S LEARNINGS
+- 8th june 2023
+  1. use of documents when required